-These activities are a part of a series of posts about Astronomy and Astronauts.
-This astronaut unit study is for a family-style morning basket time.
-Each weekly theme has activities for Primary (preschool to 2nd grade), Intermediate (3rd to 5th grade), and Secondary (6th grade and up).
-There are four weekly themes for this Astronomy and Astronauts unit study:
+This astronauts unit study is for family-style homeschooling and is part 4 of 4 in a series of posts about Astronomy and Astronauts.
+Each section has activities for Early Learners (preschool to 2nd grade), Upper Elementary (3rd to 5th grade), and Middle to High School (6th grade and up).
+There are four sections for this Astronomy and Astronauts unit study:

 Some links in this post may be affiliate links.
 This means that if you click on them, I may make a tiny commission, at no extra cost to you.